tstratton/cd-explorer-folder/README.md

 # cd-explorer-folder
-simple cygwin command line utility to change to the folder an open explorer window.
+simple cygwin command line utility to list / change to the folder of an open file explorer window.

 ### Setup: